This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 There are three ways to the top.
 The first and clockwise tradition is to go up Kirkfell Crags.
 The old Ennerdale fence is now simply a series of rusting protrusions, but the men who piled the posts did their parish proud.
 It is an interesting scramble that may distract the mind from inevitable pains in the legs, not least because it requires the arms for much of it.

 The second is ‘Red Gully’, which presents itself to the left of the crags.
-It is an unlikely candidate for ascent given its scree, but it is an attractive option for anti-clockwise descents.
-(A small ‘Grey Gully’ also exists between Red Gully and Kirkfell Crags.
-It is passable and when scrambling begins you can traverse onto the fence post line.)
+It is a viable candidate for ascent and an especially attractive option for anti-clockwise descents.
+It is also possible to concoct hybrid scrambles with the fence posts line.

 The third and final is Baysoar Slack.
 This is a path-free gully with a tiny footfall, but it offers a crag-free means to gain the summit.
 Stick to the right-hand side of Sail Beck ravine to sneak through between the ramparts of Kirkfell Crags and Boat How Crags.